-During the year under review, the Board is composed of five (5) members under the Chairmanship of Mr. Philippe Alain FORGET as follows:
+As from 5th July 2023, the Board is henceforth composed of seven (7) members under the Chairmanship of Mr. Philippe Alain FORGET as follows:

-- One (1) Executive Director;

-- Two (2) Non-Executive Directors; and

-- Two (2) Independent Non-Executive Directors.
+- Four (4) Non-Executive Directors; and - Three (3) Independent Non-Executive Directors.

 The notion of independent directors is based on the criteria provided under the Generic Guidance of the Code.